probablyjassin/probablyjassin.github.io/content/blog/a-small-rant-on-the-horrible-website-my-university-uses.draft.md

 Oh.

-**IT FETCHES THE ENTIRE TIMETABLE OF EVERY LESSON THAT I EVER HAD DATING BACK TO OCTOBER 2024??!?!???!?!?!**
+### **IT FETCHES THE ENTIRE TIMETABLE OF EVERY LESSON THAT I EVER HAD DATING BACK TO OCTOBER 2024??!?!???!?!?!**

+Soooo yeah, it's quite the mess!